akuity/kargo/docs/docs/15-concepts.md

 expect, with one notable exception.

-Often, it is necessary to grant a user permission to create `Promotion` resources that reference certain `Stage`s, but not others.
+Often, it is necessary to grant a user permission to create `Promotion` resources that reference certain `Stage` resources, but not others.
 To address this, Kargo utilizes an admission control webhook that conducts access reviews to determine if a user creating a `Promotion` resource has the virtual `promote` verb for the `Stage` referenced by the `Promotion` resource.

 :::info